To format a data disk on a Linux instance, see Linux _ Format and mount a data disk.

 In the Initialize Disk dialog box, select Disk 2, and select a partitioning method:

 - MBR is still the most common partitioning method.
 However, this method only supports a maximum partition size of 2 TB and creation of a maximum of four primary partitions.
-If you want to divide a disk into more than four partitions, you need to take a primary partition as an extended partition and create logical partitions in it.
+If you want to divide a disk into more than four partitions, you must take a primary partition as an extended partition and create logical partitions in it.

 GPT is a new partitioning method, which is not recognizable to earlier versions of Windows.
 The maximum partition size that GPT can support is determined by the operating system and the file system.
 On the Windows operating system, GPT supports creating up to 128 primary partitions.